-Highlight 1: Decision-making under uncertainties
+Highlight 1: Rationalize Decision Behavior under Uncertainty

 We show that risk-aware behaviors in demand response originate from non-quadratic discomfort state cost functions and price uncertainty with skewed distributions.
 We proposed a novel demand response formulation that combines non-anticipatory multi-stage decision making with non-quadratic cost functions, and showed prudence (the positive third-order derivative of the cost function) is the first principle that causes risk-averse decision behavior despite the formulation having a risk-neutral objective.
 We further proved that, given a non-quadratic cost function, the change in decision action level due to prudence scales proportionally with the skewness of the price distribution.
 [Link]

-Game-based framework for coincident peak demand shaving
+Theoretical game framework for coincident peak demand charge

-Highlight 3: Equitable sustainability energy solutions
+Highlight 3: Sustainable energy solutions

 New York City is projected to experience nearly double its electricity demand over the next two decades due to the electrification plan, requiring a 60% increase in investment in energy infrastructure.
 A top priority is balancing efficiency and affordability.
 We first analyze the distribution pattern of the current energy infrastructure and identify the associated socio-technical impact.
 Then, we proposed a demographics-driven metric to prioritize investment at the census tract level.
 This metric offers a novel approach to grid planning and supports an equitable path toward electrification.